 Connoisseur Models produce kits of the Y7 for 4mm scale (OO gauge) and 7mm scale (O gauge).

-4mm scale (OO gauge) kits are also produced by Barnfield and Nu-Cast.
+4mm scale (OO gauge) kits are also produced by Barnfield, Nu-Cast, and Alexander Models.

 Thank you to Sheila Bye, historian of the